-We spend the late-afternoon into evening viewing the Tarcoles River and associated wetlands from a bridge.
+This afternoon we take a mangrove boat trip on the Tarcoles River.
+This is a great complement to our boat trip on the Sarapiqui, showing you two sides of the country.
+If time permits, especially if we have not seen macaws on our boat trip, we stop on a high bridge with expansive views.
 Though busy with traffic, this is the best place in Costa Rica to watch for Scarlet Macaw returning to roost sites.
 Their calls alert us and, as we wait to see their dazzling colors, we find a host of other species such as Mealy Parrot and, close-at-hand, noisy Rufous-naped Wren.